Description of the HTTP API

 set_lexmap

-Action: Set or reset (to defaults) the specified parameters of the current configuration (sent as a “lexical map” of parameters).
+Action: Set or reset the specified parameter values of the current configuration (sent as a “lexical map” of parameters).

 URI: /api/10.2/set_lexmap